dev-academy-programme/ansible-computer-setup/README.md

 # About

-This repository contains the Ansible playbooks to reset a machine after a cohort ends.
+This repository contains the Ansible playbooks to reset the campus computers after a cohort ends.
 The ansible scripts allows you to reset the machine to a clean state and ready for the next cohort.

 ## Directory structure